lukaszryn/Recognition-Text-Translator/README.md

    - **`Demo-Translator.exe`** – This is a ready-to-use executable file of the application, created for Windows users.
 You can run it without needing to install Python or any additional dependencies.
      - **Location**: `Program - demo/Demo-Translator.exe`
      - **How to use**: Just double-click the `Demo-Translator.exe` file to launch the application.
 It is ready to use without further configuration.

-# Notes

-- **Microphone Setup:** Ensure that your microphone is correctly configured and working.
-Alternatively, you can enable the Stereo Mix option on Windows, allowing the application to capture sound from the computer.

-- **Translation Limitations:** The application uses an online translation API, so an internet connection is required.

 2. **`Project/`**
    - Contains all the necessary files such as scripts and images required to run the Python application from the source code.